Arena Amphitheatre

 DetailsNews

-From April to October, the Arena amphitheater hosts shows and events, therefore it features modern theatrical productions and is not fully accessible for visits.
+From April to October, the Arena amphitheater hosts shows and events, therefore it features modern theatrical setups and is not fully accessible.

-Schedule of changes in opening hours for events and shows
+Calendar of schedule changes for events and shows

-Early closure is expected, with the last entry being 30 minutes before the indicated time, on the following days (the schedule may be subject to changes):
+Early closing is scheduled, with the last entry 30 minutes before the indicated time, on the following days (the calendar may be subject to changes):

 July 2026